toastyrye/textbank/README.rst

 Run
 ---

-1. Edit messagessend.py with new message body (might want to change time.sleep() as well if your computer isn't 8 years old like mine)
+1. Edit messagessend.py with new message body (best to not mess with time.sleep() even if you have a faster laptop)
 2. Edit contacts.csv with textbank contacts (always good to test on yourself or a small group first)
 3. Run script